acmorrow/error_or/README.md

 error_or
 ========

-A C++11 type that is either an error, or a value.
+A C++11 type that is either an error or a value.